Salesforce Case Management – Best Practices from A Service Cloud Consultant

 Customer Service Incident Management

-For ITSM use cases, there’s Salesforce’s Customer Service Incident Management (CSIM) module for Service Cloud.
-It’s designed to help teams handle incident identification, tracking, communication, and resolution.
-CSIM helps provide businesses with a unified workspace for managing incidents and cases related to customer data.
+For ITSM (IT Service Management) use cases, there’s Salesforce’s Customer Service Incident Management (CSIM) module for Service Cloud.
+It helps teams handle incident identification, tracking, communication, and resolution.
+CSIM provides businesses with a unified workspace for managing incidents and cases related to customer data.

 4 key considerations for successful Salesforce case management